rainersu/color/README.md

 $ grunt help
 ```

 Sorry, the documentation is currently offered only in the Chinese language.
-Can you help me with some translations?
+Do you have time to help me with some Chinese - English translations?

 Running demos for testing
 -------------------------